WITC Payment Information & Deadlines

 - Pay in full in person using cash, check, money order, or credit/debit card at the Campus Business Office.

-- The Payment Plan may be available.
-You will be required to make the past payment(s) if you enroll in classes after August 27, 2014.
+- The Payment Plan may be available through July 5, 2017.
+You will be required to make the past installment payment(s).

 - Options 2, 3 and 4 are also available.

 Please Note: You may not receive a bill prior to the payment due date.
 Go to your MyWITC Student Center to view your account balance.

 |May 30||Payment arrangements must be in place.
 You will be dropped from your classes if you have not signed up for the payment plan, paid your balance in full, submitted an authorization from an agency/company, or completed the financial aid paperwork.|